 Embers of War is the first in the highly-anticipated Embers Of War trilogy, which will continue with Fleet Of Knives and Light Of Impossible Stars.
 A thoughtful, character-driven space opera that will appeal to fans of Iain M. Banks and Ann Leckie, the series follows the fate of the sentient warship Trouble Dog and her crew.

-The warship Trouble Dog was build and bred for calculating violence, yet following a brutal war, she finds herself disgusted by conflict and her role in a possible war crime.
+The warship Trouble Dog was built and bred for calculating violence, yet following a brutal war, she finds herself disgusted by conflict and her role in a possible war crime.
 Seeking to atone, she joins the House of Reclamation, an organisation dedicated to rescuing ships in distress.
 But, stripped of her weaponry and emptied of her officers, she struggles in the new role she’s chosen for herself.
 When a ship goes missing in a disputed system, Trouble Dog and her new crew of misfits and loners, captained by Sal Konstanz, an ex-captain of a medical frigate who once fought against Trouble Dog, are assigned to investigate and save whoever they can.

 Meanwhile, light years away, intelligence officer Ashton Childe is tasked with locating and saving the poet, Ona Sudak, who was aboard the missing ship, whatever the cost.
 In order to do this, he must reach out to the only person he considers a friend, even if he’s not sure she can be trusted.
 What Childe doesn’t know is that Sudak is not the person she appears to be.